Create a Website Account - Manage notification subscriptions, save form progress and more.

 Receive your newsletter in the mail, receive voting rights on issues and business conducted at the NKSA Annual Dinner Meeting.
 Membership is renewable annually in January.
 Become a part of a 1,000 plus member organization well-known for supporting North Kingstown Senior Services in providing lower cost programs and activities to benefit the older adult population in North Kingstown.

 Yes and no. NKSA Membership and any programs supported by Federal and State dollars are open to all.
-The Transvan and Social Services home visits are limited to North Kingstown residents.
+The Senior Bus is limited to North Kingstown residents.

 As a recreational center, Beechwood offers a variety of programs and classes to enhance the enrichment of older adults.
 These include many exercise classes, recreational activities, and health/wellness programs.
-Popular activities at Beechwood include social events, art programs, craft classes, cards, Bingo, health clinics and screenings, Reiki, Massage Therapy, Reflexology, weekly local trips, as well as monthly day trips.
-Please call our office at 268-1590 for further information or view our monthly newsletter (PDF).
+Popular activities at Beechwood include social events, art programs, cards, Bingo, health clinics and screenings, Reiki, Reflexology, weekly local trips, as well as monthly day trips.
+Please call our office at 268-1590 for further information or view our programs page.

 Call Medical Assistance at 855-697-4347 or go to the DHS Website.

 Absolutely.
 Lunch is served daily in Seabreeze dining at Noon.
-Beechwood Cafe is also available for flexible dining between 11 a.m. and 1:00 p.m. daily and offers a varied fare such as salads, sandwiches, fresh fruit, yogurt and desserts.
 Please visit our Seabreeze Dining/Nutrition Services page for costs, reservations and this month's delicious menu.
-Please call the Dining Room Manager at 401-268-1592 at least two days in advance to make a reservation.
-Holiday reservations should be made at least one week in advance.
+Please call the Dining Room Manager at 401-268-1592 at least one week in advance to make a reservation.
 The recommended donation for Seabreeze Dining is $3.00, however no one is turned away for lack of payment.

 The various programs and services require many funding sources: